This term's key text is 'Street Child' by Berlie Doherty.

 The following documents provide examples of questions that could be asked while reading, for both fiction and non-fiction text types.
 We hope you find these useful!

 Are you challenging yourself to read books from our literary heritage?

 The Times Educational Supplement have put together a list of books all children should read before they leave primary school.
 It is your last year at River, how many do you still have left to read?

-Our writing this term will be inspired by 'Bloodheart' topic and the novel 'Pig Heart Boy' by Malorie Blackman.
+Our writing this term will be inspired by 'Revolution' topic and the novel 'Street Child' by Berlie Doherty.